-In all honesty you can totally go oil-free!
-Keep it WFPB!
+- In all honesty you can totally go oil-free!
+Keep it WFPB if you wanna!

-The avocado really adds so much silky creaminess here, but since it’s the holidays I wanted to indulge a bit in that smooth olive oil flavor.
-Serve with a plant-based mushroom gravy on the side If you want and don’t hold back from making this all year round.
-Seriously, this is not just a Thanksgiving and Christmas side dish.
+- The avocado really adds so much silky creaminess here, but since it’s the holidays I wanted to indulge a bit in that smooth olive or avocado oil flavor.
+Serve with vegan chicken or plant-based shiitake mushroom gravy on the side If you want and don’t hold back from making this all year round.
+Seriously, this does not have to be just a Thanksgiving and Christmas side dish.

 - 2 lb yukon gold potatoes - cut into 1 inch cubes